This post contains affiliate links.

 This large nonstick sheet pan is one of my everyday favorites!

 Making homemade tacos doesn’t have to be difficult!
-Use these tips for making the best roasted sweet potato taco recipe ever.
+Use these tips to make the best roasted sweet potato taco recipe ever.

-Doubling tortillas: If you find that you like to go heavy on the taco fillings and your shells start to split, double them up!
-This is actually common among street car vendors; you’ll often see tacos presented in double shells to prevent spillage!
+- Doubling tortillas: If you like to go heavy on the taco fillings and your shells start to split, double them up!
+This is actually common among street cart vendors; you’ll often see tacos presented in double shells to prevent spillage!

 Ingredients